r0gue-io/pop-cli/crates/pop-parachains/README.md

 # pop-parachains

-A crate for generating, building and running parachains and pallets.
+A crate for generating, building and running Parachains and Pallets.

 ## Usage